glts/glts.github.io/_posts/2013-07-13-how-to-support-all-plugin-managers.markdown

 ## Plugins with dependencies

-A few plugin managers have the ability to retrieve and install dependencies automatically: VAM, GetLatestVimScripts, and vim-flavor can do this given proper support by the plugin.
+A few plugin managers have the ability to retrieve and install dependencies automatically: VAM, neobundle.vim, GetLatestVimScripts, and vim-flavor can do this given proper support by the plugin.

 Unfortunately, every plugin manager has its own way of doing it so we must support them all separately.
 It isn't hard to do though.